Logo of SoCal STEM Carnival with a red and white circular design and black text.

 Lesson Centers

-In this activity, students will try their hand at innovative solutions using standard wood blocks.
+• In this activity, students will try their hand at innovative solutions using wood blocks, similar to a residential home.
 Will a wide foundation help in an earthquake?
 Who can make a tall tower resilient?
-Prepare future designers for the unpredictable in this building activity.

 Set up time - 1 Hour is needed prior to first students’/ class arrival.